 the United States and appoint the other principal officers of the executive

-departments on the basis of the vote of confidence of the House of
+departments on the basis of a majority of the House of Representatives with the

-Representatives with the exception of the officer charged with the
+exception of the officers charged with the administration of justice.

 2. The